niklasbazzan/plotr/README.md

 ## _ggplotr_ is an R Shiny app, written for [Effektiv Altruisme Norge](https://effektivaltruisme.no/)
 ![](ggplotrpreview.png)

+## What does it do?
+For now, the app allows you to visualise data through a number of different 1-2 variable plots.
+Titles are customisable, as well as axes ranges, themes, and colours.
+Regression lines can be added and histogram bin widths can be altered.
+You can explore the default R datasets, or connect to a SQL database and use that data.

+See the "Issues" tab for features and fixes that I hope to add soon.

 ## Running the app

 First, install [__R__](https://cran.r-project.org/bin/windows/base/), the 64-bit version.